 Thomas Brooks believed so much in a literal Satan he wrote an entire book about him.
-And that’s why it’s so important to us today.
+And that’s why it’s still important today.

 Spend enough time in evangelical churches, read enough Christian books, attend enough conferences and you’ll hear it: the “preamble.”